A Characterization of Basic Feasible Functionals Through Higher-Order Rewriting and Tuple Interpretations: From Higher-Order Rewriting to BFF and Back

 \section{From Higher-Order Rewriting to \texorpdfstring{\( \bffT \)}{BFF} and Back}

-The main result of this paper roughly states that \( \bffT \) consists exactly of those type-2 functionals computed by an STRS compatible with a polynomially bounded \cs{} tuple interpretation.
-To formally state this result, we must first define what it means for an STRS to compute a type-2 functional and define precisely the class of \cs{} interpretations we are interested in.
+The main result of this paper roughly states that \( \bffT \) consists exactly of those type-2 functionals computed by an STRS compatible with a \cs{} tuple interpretation, whose main function is polynomially bounded.
+To formally state this result, we must first define what it means for an STRS to \textit{compute} a type-2 functional and define precisely the class of \cs{} interpretations we are interested in.
 The challenge is that such an STRS is required to do what it is supposed to do \emph{for every} input, and the inputs not only consist of words, but also of functions on words.
 We thus have to find a way to encode type-1 functions seen as inputs to a type-2 program.